Euro Tech Maritime Academy

-Euro Tech Maritime Academy, is an educational institute in India dedicated for maritime education and training.
-Euro Tech Maritime Academy is situated on the outskirts of the city of Kochi.
-It is affiliated to Indian Maritime University and approved by Directorate General Of Shipping Govt of India, The institution offers extensive education and training in pre-sea and post-sea training for candidates ranging from cadets to officers.
+Euro Tech Maritime Academy is an educational institute in India dedicated to maritime education and training.
+It is situated on the outskirts of the city of Kochi.
+It is affiliated to the Indian Maritime University and approved by Directorate General Of Shipping the government of India.
+The institution offers extensive education and training in pre-sea and post-sea training for candidates ranging from cadets to officers.